-Biotechnology master’s student recognized for outstanding academic accomplishment
+Biotechnology master’s student, Chengjie Xi recognized for outstanding academic accomplishment

 With a remarkable blend of intellect and drive, Chengjie Xi earns top recognition for her significant research contributions, transforming our understanding and treatment of various neurological conditions.